tyler-vs/gwg-2018-fewd-scholarship/core/03-exploring-js-objects-tools-and-testing/11-built-ins/notes.md

 the __iterator__ protocol is used to define a standard way that an object producing a sequence of values.
 Which equates to meaning that in newer ES6, you are allowed to have a process for defining how an object will iterate.
 This is done through implementing the `.next()` method.

+An object becomes an iterator when it implements the `.next()` method.
+The `.next()` method is a zero arguments function that returns an object with two properties:

+1. `value`, the data representing the next value in a sequence of values within the object
+2. `done`, the boolean representing if the iterator is _done_ going through the sequence of values.
+  + if `done` is `true`, then the iterator has reached the end of its sequence of values
+  + if `done` is `false`, then the iterator is able to produce another value in it's sequence of values.

 ## Sets